3lvia/designsystem/packages/components/components/elvis-progress-linear/README.md

 beyond these limits.

 Instead of a displaying a progress range from 0 - 100, you can also use the progress linear to represent an indeterminate amount.
-Simply pass "true" to the indeterminate boolean property, and the progress-linear componenent will have a undetermninate loading style, and not visualising any value input given.
+Simply pass "true" to the Isindeterminate boolean property.

-In the instance of a failure you can pass an error boolean property to display a failed progress.
+In the instance of a failure you can pass true to the isError boolean property to display a failed progress.

 ## Props

 - value (number) - The percentage value of completion
-- indeterminate (boolean) - For indeterminate loading style
+- isIndeterminate (boolean) - For indeterminate loading
-- error (boolean) - For displaying an error in the progress completion.
+- isError (boolean) - For displaying an error in the progress completion.

 ### Hierarchy of props